 I haven’t always been vegan.
 Like many of you, I grew up in a non-vegan home.
 I started my meatless journey in college where I became vegetarian.
 It took a few more years of struggling with myself to finally let go of dairy.
 I was one of those people who never thought I could live without milk or cheese.
 I’m here to tell you guys there is life after dairy.
 I promise!

 How I Transitioned from Vegetarianism to Veganism

 I transitioned from vegetarianism to veganism in one easy step: COLD TURKEY!
 I didn’t fool around with eliminating this and eliminating that until I was totally vegan.
 I did it cold turkey, the same way I did it with meat.
 Was it hard?
 Not in the least.
 It was real simple for me and leaving it all behind was easy once I had a plan and knew how to do it.
 I did have a little help though, read on to get help too!

 Once I made up my mind to go vegan, I signed up for The Physician’s Committee 21-Day Vegan Kickstart.
 Why did I choose this plan over others?
 For one thing, it;s free.
 For another thing, the 21-day Meal Plan is outrageously delicious.
 You can actually print out the entire program, which includes the meal plan and a grocery list.
 There are enough meals in the plan to cover the entire 21 days.
 I put my copies in a binder and referenced them on a daily basis as I began my journey into cooking vegan foods.
 And what a journey it’s been.

-If you need more information or have questions about how to go vegan, you can always email me at firstname.lastname@example.org.
+If you need more information or have questions about how to go vegan or WFPB, you can email me anytime at firstname.lastname@example.org.
 I want to be there to support you, if you ever need to talk.
 I typically respond within 12-24 hours to all emails.